 Please check with the board of pharmacy for a comprehensive list of all the state’s requirements.

 The Licensure Transfer (e-LTP) Process

-After you log into your NABP e-Profile and complete and submit the e-LTP Preliminary Application, NABP verifies the information you provided.
+After you log into your NABP e-Profile and complete and submit the e-LTP application, NABP verifies the information you provided.
 As part of this process, your existing license(s) undergoes a background check and is screened through the NABP Clearinghouse, a national repository of pharmacist information supplied by the state boards of pharmacy.
-All of this information is compiled into an Official Application.
-The Official Application is mailed to you for completion, and you must send it to the board of pharmacy for final review.
+NABP compiles all of this and electronically sends it to the board of pharmacy for final review.